Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Introduction

+In the last thirty years, there have been an expressive amount of papers dealing with different representations for robot modeling.
+Notorious examples can be found in the works of Featherstone \cite{Featherstone2008Book,Featherstone2010,Featherstone2010a}, McCarthy \cite{McCarthyBook1990,Dooley1991,Perez2004}, Selig \cite{Selig2004,Selig2005}, and Bayro-Corrochano \cite{Selig2010}, among many others.

+One of the reasons for such investigations is that the complexity of a robotic system goes far beyond the complexity of the mechanism itself.
+A typical robotic system involves motion/force/impedance control, path planning, task planning, and many more higher-level layers.
+Therefore, representations that are very useful for robot modeling, such as homogeneous transformation matrices, not necessarily are easy to use when performing pose control or impedance control, for example \cite{Yuan1988}.
+This is precisely the reason why it is common to use homogeneous transformation matrices to obtain the robot kinematics but then indirectly find the geometric Jacobian and, finally, to use quaternions and position vectors to perform pose control in the task-space \cite{Xian2004}.
+There are several drawbacks in using the aforementioned strategy.
+The mix of different representations unnecessarily complicates the overall representation and the mapping between those different representations usually introduces mathematical artifacts, such as algorithmic singularities and discontinuities.

 In contrast, elements of dual quaternion algebra have strong geometrical meaning, such as in screw theory, and are also represented as coupled entities within single elements.
+In kinematics, this representation has been extensively explored to obtain the robot kinematics and differential kinematics \cite{Perez2004,Adorno2011,Gouasmi2012,Cohen2016,Ozgur2016,Kong2017,Dantam2020}.
+Furthermore, in recent works, dual quaternions have been used to perform admittance control \cite{Fonseca2020}, which is fundamental in physical human-robot interaction; constrained motion control \cite{Marinho2019,Quiroz-Omana2019}, which takes into account geometrical constraints imposed by the workspace; hybrid control, which takes into account the topology of the space of rigid motions \cite{Kussaba2017} and optimal control, which uses a linear-quadratic optimal tracking controller for robotic manipulators \cite{Marinho2015}; distributed pose formation control \cite{Savino2020} and cooperative manipulation \cite{Adorno2010,Figueredo2014IROS}, including the ones that involve human-robot collaboration \cite{Adorno2015}; and to define high-level geometrical tasks \cite{Lana2015}.

 Furthermore, elements such as unit dual quaternions and pure dual quaternions, when equipped with standard multiplication and addition operations, form Lie groups with associated Lie algebras.
-Therefore, a formulation based on dual quaternion algebra offers the geometrical insights of screw theory, the rigor of Lie Algebra, and a simple algebraic treatment of the dynamical model as in the spatial algebra, reducing the necessity of an extensive geometric analysis of the mechanism.
+Therefore, a formulation based on dual quaternion algebra offers the geometrical insights of screw theory, the rigor of Lie Algebra, and a simple algebraic treatment of the dynamical model as in the spatial algebra \cite{Featherstone2008Book}, often reducing the necessity of an extensive geometric analysis of the mechanism, which contrasts with approaches based on the matrix representation of screw theory \cite{Huang2015,Renda2017}.

-Several works have addressed the study of rigid body dynamics using dual quaternions over the last decades, including modeling \cite{Baklouti1993a,Pennock2000,Brodsky1999}, estimation \cite{Zu2018}, and control \cite{Wang2010,Zhang2010,Zhang2011,Filipe2013,Abaunza2016,Gui2016}.
-One common approach is to use dual angles as generalized coordinates and to represent body motions as screw motions \cite{Yang1965,Pennock1992}.\footnote{A nice introduction to screw theory is presented by Murray et al. \cite{Murray1994}.}